-Austrian law does not (yet) provide for mass tort actions.
-However, the Austrian Procedural Code offers instruments that permit the bundling of a series of related claims or proceedings under certain conditions, thus enabling a number of plaintiffs to bring their claim against one defendant.
-This instrument is, in particular, a formal joinder of parties, which presupposes that the subject matter of the claims is based on similar factual grounds and jurisdiction of the court is given for each individual claim.

-Furthermore, Austrian case law has in the preceding years developed the 'class action of Austrian style' under which, if the claims are first assigned to another person or legal entity, this person (legal entity) may then bring the claims as sole plaintiff in one action, provided that the bases of the claims, as well as the questions of fact and law, are, in principle, the same.
+Apart from that, the Austrian procedural law (still) offers other instruments that permit the bundling of a series of related claims or proceedings under certain conditions, thus enabling a number of plaintiffs to bring their claim against one defendant.
+This instrument is, in particular, a formal joinder of parties, which presupposes that the subject matter of the claims is based on similar factual grounds, and jurisdiction of the court is given for each individual claim.
+Furthermore, Austrian case law has in the preceding years developed the 'class action of Austrian style', under which, if the claims are first assigned to another person or legal entity, this person (legal entity) may then bring the claims as sole plaintiff in one action, provided that the bases of the claims, as well as the questions of fact and law, are, in principle, the same.

-ix Damages
+Damages

-In cases of personal injury both under the Product Liability Act and fault-based liability under general civil law, compensation covers medical treatment costs, loss of income and appropriate damages for pain and suffering (which may also include mental damage and suffering owing to the loss of a close relative).
+In cases of personal injury under the Product Liability Act and fault-based liability under general civil law, compensation covers medical treatment costs, loss of income and appropriate damages for pain and suffering (which may also include mental damage and suffering owing to the loss of a close relative).
 In the praxis of courts, as measurement criteria for damages for pain and suffering, certain amounts for days of severe, moderate and mild pain and suffering are applied, and these are usually calculated by a court-appointed medical expert.